Install Free

 In Connected Mode, SonarLint synchronizes some data from the issues that were found on the server, such as the issue's status and resolution.
 It is important that SonarLint knows on which branch the user is at that moment in order to sync the local analysis with the correct branch analyzed by the server.

 SonarLint for IntelliJ only supports git and the git branch name with regard to branch matching, using the git4idea client shipped by JetBrains.
-If SonarLint’s branch awareness algorithm fails to detect a best match, taint vulnerabilities and issue suppressions will be pulled from the main branch by default.
+If SonarLint’s branch awareness algorithm fails to detect a best match, injection vulnerabilities and issue suppressions will be pulled from the main branch by default.

 Checking which branches are analyzed on the server